whonore/Coqtail/README.md

 ```

 Requirements:
-- Vim compiled with `+python3` (3.6 or later)
+- Vim/Neovim compiled with `+python3` (3.6 or later)
 - Vim configuration options `filetype plugin on`, and optionally `filetype
   indent on` and `syntax on` (e.g. in `.vimrc`)
 - [Coq 8.4 - 8.15]

 Newer versions of Coq have not yet been tested, but should still work as long as
-there are no major changes made to the XML protocol Coqtail uses to communicate
+there are no major changes made to the [XML protocol].
-with `coqtop`.
+Note that for Coq >=8.9, the `coqidetop` executable must be available, which may
+require additionally installing CoqIDE depending on the installation method.
+See [here](#coq-executable) for help with pointing Coqtail to the appropriate location.

 ## Usage